-The holidays are supposed to be the most wonderful time of the year, but for those struggling financially, they can bring more stress than joy.
-Even if you’re trying to watch your holiday budget, the expenses can really add up between buying gifts for friends and loved ones, holiday travel and countless parties.
+If you’re struggling financially, joyous occasions (think: friends and family members’ weddings, birthdays, and other holidays) can bring more stress than joy.
+When you’re trying to watch your budget, the expenses can really add up between buying gifts, travel, and countless parties.

 “As social inequality continues to rise, it becomes increasingly important that we understand how emotional regulation strategies might benefit mental health across the socioeconomic spectrum,” Claudia Haase, Ph.D., of Northwestern University and co-author of the study said in a statement.

 To conduct their study, Haase and her colleagues used data from a national survey as well as their own laboratory-based experiment to get a better idea of how people use a technique called “cognitive reappraisal” to help deal with anxiety related to finances.
 This strategy involves attempting to regulate your emotions by reframing past or anticipated stressful experiences, which in turn can help reduce anxiety.

 Interestingly, in both the experiment and the survey, people with lower incomes who said that they used reappraisal techniques reported feeling less anxious as a result.
 This was not the case for middle- or upper-income participants.

 According to Haase, this may be because people with higher incomes feel as though they have more control over their environment — and may have the resources to fix their own problem.
 Because of this, they wouldn’t have the need to reframe how they think about a situation.

 So now that we know that this technique can help in a stressful money situation (like those weeks right after you’ve finished up your holiday shopping), how exactly do we go about reframing the way we’re thinking about our finances?